What should I do with my milkweed seeds?

 - Native milkweeds need to undergo cold/moist stratification or vernalization before they are able to germinate, so if you are sharing your seeds with others, make sure that you let them know the status of this so they know how to prepare or store the seeds prior to planting.

-- This article from the Native Plant Society of Texas discusses how to harvest milkweed seeds.
+- This MJV FAQ and this article from the Native Plant Society of Texas discuss how to harvest milkweed seeds.

 - To build habitat connectivity for monarchs and other pollinators, offer your local, native milkweed or nectar plant seeds to friends and neighbors and encourage them to plant pollinator habitat.